mhoennig/hs.hsadmin.ng/README.md

 #### Use IntelliJ IDEA Run the Tests Against the Podman Daemon

-To run the tests against a Podman Deamon in IntelliJ IDEA too, you also need to set some environment variables.
+To run the tests against a Podman Daemon in IntelliJ IDEA too, you also need to set the environment variables `DOCKER_HOST` and `TESTCONTAINERS_RYUK_DISABLED` as show above.
 This can either be done in the environment from which IDEA is started.
 Or you can use the run config template for JUnit tests to set these variables.
 Find more information [here](https://www.jetbrains.com/help/idea/run-debug-configuration.html).